nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Color coding patients

 When a patient is tagged with a color tag, the background of the patient will be styled to show that color.
-The color tags can be used for a variety of purposes; for example, a doctor may color code patients at risk of terminal diseases as orange, for easier reference.
+The color allergies can be used for a variety of purposes; for example, a doctor may color code patients at risk of terminal diseases as orange, for easier reference.

 ![example of color coded patient](images/colorCodedPatient.png)